FusionAuth/fusionauth-quickstart-python-flask-web/README.md

 The `/complete-application` directory contains a fully working version of the application.

-The `/stub-application` directory contains a stubbed-out version of the application.
-Following the directions in [Python/Flask Quickstart](quickstart.md) will produce a working version of the application.

 ## Project Dependencies
 * Docker, for running FusionAuth
-* Python 3.8 or later, for running the Changebank application
+* Python 3.8 or later, for running the Changebank Python application

 ## Running FusionAuth
 To run FusionAuth, just stand up the docker containers using `docker-compose`.